Why not to come to Italy and work with us?

 These “containers” assure that during the day children are given the opportunity to experience different activities such as Art and Body Expression and, as a result, each child should take part in activities that he/she really enjoys and is good at.

-Follow the links on the website to find a more detailed description of the Camps (What are SCC/ESC/BS? – Done at the Camp), two interesting related videos, photos and a web-radio production made by children during previous camps.
-You can also find and download the documents you should complete to apply – read, fill out the forms and send us your application!
+Follow the links on the website to find a more detailed description of the Camps (What are SCC/ESC/BS?), two interesting related videos, photos and a web-radio production made by children during previous camps.
+You can also find and download the “Tutor information” file, where you can read all the jobs details and how to apply click here!

 Take advantage of this experience to improve your career chances!

 Tutors in our camps have had gratifying and formative experiences.
 In our ten-years of collaboration with them, we have found that many tutors obtained better jobs following this professional experience and for many this work was acknowledged as school credits for their academic course.
-We are in the process in making deals with various universities so that the work in the camps can be officially counted as an internship.
-If you are interested in this possibility, contact us at this email address: email@example.com.
+We are in the process in making deals with various universities so that the work in the camps can be officially considered as an internship.

 FORMER TUTORS COMMENTS